Instructions for Authors

 Book reviews have been a long-time mainstay of SIAM Review.

-Publishers should send review copies to the section editor.
+Publishers should send review copies to:

 Parts of a Paper